aaronstanek/PythonPasswordUtility/README.md

 **Python Password Utility** can be run directly from the command line, or called through a Python API.

-This software has only been tested on Python 3.
+This software requires Python 3.6 or later.
-It will refuse to run on other versions of Python.
+Major versions after Python 3 are not supported.

 ## Description